 As a testament to this stuff, I used it multiple times on the Tour Divide to treat stagnant cow pond water and lived to tell about it!

 If you do want to go the filter route, there are a number of good options these days.
 In particular, the MSR Sweetwater has a cult following.
-In addition to your standard giardia/cryptosporidium filter it comes with a chlorine based purifier solution to take care of the worst stuff.
+In addition to your standard giardia/cryptosporidium filter it comes with a chlorine based purifier solution to take care of the viruses.
 If you’re out trekking with a group or a family, it’s probably good to have one of these around.
 Polar Pure, Aquamira (Chlorine Dioxide), and the like are better suited for the individual.
+I recently purchased a MSR MiniWorks EX to use while out for multi-day hikes with the kids.
+The big pro with this filter is that it’s completely field-serviceable.
+Using tried and true ceramic filter technology, it’s pretty much fail proof.